rupeshtiwari/learning-apache-spark/README.md

 - Storage Memory it took maximum `434.4 MB`.
 This is sum of overall JVM.
 - You can access this spark context UI till your spark shell is open.
 Once you quit spark shell you will loose the access to this UI.

-# Running Jupyter Notebook ( In local cluster and client mode )
+# Running Jupyter Notebook ( In local cluster and client mode ) in your MAC laptop

 Data scientist use `Jupyter` Notebook to develop & explore application step by step.
 Spark programming in python requires you to have python on your machine.